-However, I was totally kicking myself that I thought this could ALL be done on my own.
+However, I was totally kicking myself that I thought this could ALL be done independently.

 Plus, things got worse before they got better.
 However, painful, by the end of September 2013, Eileen had helped me get all of my Google Geese in a row.